Marco Materazzi: 2008–2011: Final years and more glory

-Chennaiyin FC
+Chennaiyin

-On 22 September 2014, Materazzi was signed as the player-manager of Chennaiyin FC in the inaugural season of the Indian Super League.
+On 22 September 2014, Materazzi was signed as the player-manager of Chennaiyin in the inaugural season of the Indian Super League.
 Materazzi signed a two-season contract with Chennaiyin for $1 million (USD) every season.
 Materazzi did not choose himself to play in their opening match, a 2–1 victory at FC Goa on 15 October courtesy of a free kick from marquee player and former Brazil international Elano.
 Six days later in his first home game, Chennaiyin defeated the Kerala Blasters 2–1, but four days after that he lost for the first time, 1–4 to the Delhi Dynamos.
 In the club's fourth match of the season, he selected himself to play for the first time, starting in a 5–1 win over Mumbai City.
 On 28 November, he brought his former international defensive partner Alessandro Nesta out of retirement to play for Chennaiyin until the end of the season.
 Chennaiyin finished the 14-game regular season in first place in the league, with Materazzi having made 6 appearances.
 In the end-of-season play-offs, the team were eliminated in extra time in the semi-finals by the Kerala Blasters.

 At the end of the 2015 season, in which Materazzi led Chennaiyin to the Indian Super League championship, his contract ended.
 After the conclusion of the 2016 season, it was announced that Materazzi would not return to the club for 2017.

 International career

 Debut and 2002 World Cup

-Materazzi made his debut for the Italy national team on 25 April 2001, in a 1–0 friendly match victory against South Africa.
+On 25 April 2001, Materazzi made his debut for the Italy national team in a 1–0 friendly match victory against South Africa.
 He made two appearances in the qualifying campaign against Georgia and Hungary.
 In the final tournament of the 2002 FIFA World Cup, Materazzi was used as a reserve player to back up Alessandro Nesta and Fabio Cannavaro.
-He made only one appearance by coming on as a substitute for Nesta in the 2–1 loss to Croatia in the group stage but soon in the 90th minute Materazzi played a floating ball over the top from just over half way to Inzaghi but everyone missed the ball and it rolled in the back of the net but the goal was disallowed after referee Graham Poll claimed that Inzaghi had grabbed an opponent's shirt.
+He made only one appearance by coming on as a substitute for Nesta in the 2–1 loss to Croatia in the group stage.
+In the 90th minute, Materazzi played a floating ball over the top from just over halfway to Filippo Inzaghi but there was no touch on the ball, leading it to rolling all the way in the back of the net, but the goal was disallowed after referee Graham Poll claimed that Inzaghi had grabbed an opponent's shirt.
 Materazzi was later criticised for his defending on both of Croatia's goals during the match.